juxor/afaq/markdown/secH2.md

 1990s and early 2000s), various Marxist papers will produce articles on "Anarchism" as well.
-Like the meetings, the articles are full of so many elementary errors that it takes a lot of effort to think they are the product of ignorance rather than a conscious desire to lie (the appendix [_"Anarchism and Marxism"_](append3.html) contains a few replies to such articles).
+Like the meetings, the articles are full of so many elementary errors that it takes a lot of effort to think they are the product of ignorance rather than a conscious desire to lie.
 In addition, many of the founding fathers of Marxism (and Leninism) also decided to attack anarchism in similar ways, so this activity does have a long tradition in Marxist circles (particularly in Leninist and Trotskyist ones).
 Sadly, Max Nettlau's comments on Marx and Engels are applicable to many of their followers today.
 He argued that they _"acted with that shocking lack of honesty which was characteristic of **all** their polemics.
-They worked with inadequate documentation, which, according to their custom, they supplemented with arbitrary declarations and conclusions \- accepted as truth by their followers although they were exposed as deplorable misrepresentations, errors and unscrupulous perversions of the truth."_ [**A Short History of Anarchism**, p.
+They worked with inadequate documentation, which, according to their custom, they supplemented with arbitrary declarations and conclusions - accepted as truth by their followers although they were exposed as deplorable misrepresentations, errors and unscrupulous perversions of the truth."_ [**A Short History of Anarchism**, p.
 132] As the reader will discover, this summary has not lost its relevance today.
 If you read Marxist "critiques" of anarchism you will soon discover the same repetition of "accepted" truths, the same inadequate documentation, the same arbitrary declarations and conclusions as well as an apparent total lack of familiarity with the source material they claim to be analysing.

 This section of the FAQ lists and refutes many of the most common distortions Marxists make with regards to anarchism.
 As will become clear, many of the